 We try to provide a minimum of 50 two-hour lectures: ten lectures in biology, ten in general chemistry, ten in physics, seven in organic chemistry, six in verbal reasoning, four in psychology and sociology, and three additional supplementary lectures, for a total of 100 in-class lecture hours.

-Class Texts: There are nine class books: two for biology, two for general chemistry, two for organic chemistry, two for physics, and one for verbal reasoning, and one (due out in the winter of 2015) for psychology and sociology.
+Class Texts: There are ten class books: two for biology, two for general chemistry, two for organic chemistry, two for physics, one for verbal reasoning, and one (due out in the winter of 2015) for psychology and sociology.
 Each of the science books is divided into sectional lecture topics.
 Each section begins with information important for the MCAT and ends with MCAT-style passages and questions, with detailed solutions.
-The verbal reasoning book contains four nondiagnostic practice sets of seven passages each, followed by ten diagnostic practice sets.
+The verbal reasoning book contains four nondiagnostic practice sets, followed by five diagnostic practice sets.
 The psychology and sociology book will follow a format similar to the verbal reasoning book.
-Taken together, these books contain about 2,600 pages of material, including more than 550 MCAT-style passages.
+Taken together, these books contain about 2,700 pages of material, including more than 550 MCAT-style passages.

 In-Class Passages: At the instructor's discretion, individual MCAT-style passages may be presented in class and answered under timed conditions.
 A brief discussion of particular themes underlying the questions follows, and detailed solutions are provided.